Heinrich Zimmer: Work

-Zimmer is credited by many for the popularizing of South Asian art in the West, as he was the first to identify the radical difference between Western classical and Indian art.
+Zimmer is credited by many for the popularizing of Hindu art in the West, as he was the first to identify the radical difference between Western classical and Indian art.

 Personal life

 In 1929 he married Christiane von Hofmannsthal (1902–1987), daughter of Austrian novelist Hugo von Hofmannsthal and Gertrud (née Schlesinger) von Hofmannsthal.
 Her younger brother, Raimund von Hofmannsthal, was twice married, first to American heiress Ava Alice Muriel Astor (whose daughter from a later marriage eventually married Zimmer's son) and Lady Elizabeth Paget (a daughter Charles Paget, 6th Marquess of Anglesey).
 Together, they were the parents of: